ROCm/hipfort/docs/install/install.rst

 hipfc wrapper compiler and Makefile.hipfort
 ================================================

-Aside from Fortran interfaces to the HIP and ROCm libraries, hipfort ships the `hipfc` wrapper compiler and a `Makefile.hipfort` that can be included into a project's build system. hipfc located in the `bin/` subdirectory and Makefile.hipfort in share/hipfort of the repository.
+Aside from Fortran interfaces to the HIP and ROCm libraries, hipFORT ships the `hipfc` wrapper compiler and a `Makefile.hipfort` that can be included into a project's build system. hipfc located in the `bin/` subdirectory and Makefile.hipfort in share/hipfort of the repository.
 While both can be configured via a number of environment variables,` hipfc` also understands a greater number of command line options that you can print to screen via `hipfc -h`.

 Among the environment variables, the most important are: